elenaspb2019/kubernetes-migration/README.md

 ## Build <a name="build"></a>

-Following step-by-step guide describes how to wrap your application inside Docker image.
+Following step-by-step guide describes how to wrap your application inside image.
 As as example we will take Python application called `ExampleApp`, which accepts HTTP-requests on port 8000.

 1. Create folder structure as follows: